Influenza Virus Vaccine, H5N1, Inactivated

 Your individual booster schedule may be different from these guidelines.
 Follow your doctor's instructions or the schedule recommended by the health department of the state you live in.

-You may receive other vaccines at the same time you receive H5N1 influenza virus vaccine.
+You may receive other vaccines at the same time you receive Influenza Virus Vaccine, H5N1, Inactivated.

-The H5N1 influenza virus vaccine is a "killed virus" vaccine and will not cause you to become ill with the flu virus that it contains.
+The Influenza Virus Vaccine, H5N1, Inactivated is a "killed virus" vaccine and will not cause you to become ill with the flu virus that it contains.
 However, you may have flu-like symptoms at any time during flu season that may be caused by other strains of influenza virus.

 What happens if I miss a dose?